Recieve a call from our psychologists in the next 30 mins to understand your treatment options better

 Experts say that acceptance and willingness to change is the first step for the success of fighting back your problem.
 There is always the problem of social stigma.

-Most of the people, who had suffered mental illness, fear about what the others might think or say.
-But the person who does not bother about the ill words, are the ones who break the barrier.
+Most of the people, who have suffered mental illness, fear what others might think or say.
+But the people who do not bother about others, are the ones who break the barrier.

 Information about any famous people with bipolar disorder spreads faster than fire.
-There are only a few, who openly revealed their condition and accepted it.
-By talking about bipolar disorder, celebrities in India have not only admitted their illness but have also helped all the others who struggle to accept and admit that they are suffering from any kind of trauma or mental illness.
+There are only a few, who have openly revealed their condition and accepted it.
+By talking about bipolar disorder, celebrities in India have not only admitted their illness but have also helped all the others who struggle to accept that they are suffering from trauma or mental illness.

 Mental health concerns are some of the most misunderstood and underestimated conditions in today’s time.
 Not only are they feared by societies, but the social stigma and discrimination have led to a lack of understanding and awareness about these issues.
 In such a society, when famous personalities with Bipolar Disorder in India, talk about stress, anxiety, depression, and other mental health-related issues, they give hope to every person who has a mental health issue but hesitates from admitting it.